Optional Practical Training Extension for STEM Students (STEM OPT)

 - Travel While on STEM OPT

-- Please carefully read through the entire Form I-983 Training Plan and Instructions with your employer, as you are required to sign that you have read, understand, and will adhere to this plan.
+- Please carefully read through the entire Form I-983 Training Plan (PDF) and Instructions (PDF) with your employer, as you are required to sign that you have read, understand, and will adhere to this plan.

 - USCIS must receive your application for STEM Extension before your current OPT expires, but no earlier than 90 days before it expires

 - USCIS processing time is long (exceeding 90 days) and cannot be expedited